A wave of relief crashes into you as you finally press the Get Your Free Quote button on the request a quote page.

 STEP 2: DEFINE OUR MATERIALS

-If you haven’t already defined your part materials, we might have to send rolls or samples to see which are compatible with your part application
+If you haven’t defined your part materials, we might have to send rolls or samples to see which are compatible with your part application.

-Based on the solution we’ve designed to run your product, we can calculate how much material your project should need.
-This includes the material used to make the part and the machine setup waste.
+Based on the solution we’ve designed to run your product, we can calculate the material quantity your project should need, including the material used to make the part and the machine setup waste.

-Assuming you HAVE chosen your part materials, it’s still likely that we will suggest alternatives based on the price and the material lead time.
+Assuming you HAVE chosen your part materials, we will still likely suggest alternatives based on the price and the material lead time.
 Most materials have a Minimum Order Quantity (MOQ), which makes it harder for us to complete smaller orders.
-If your chosen material had a lead time of over 50 weeks, we would search for an appropriate substitute you could get in a shorter period of time.
+If your chosen material had a lead time of over 50 weeks, we would search for an appropriate substitute you could get in a shorter period.

-Even though each material has its own cost and lead time, many vendors are hesitant to confirm material prices due to fear of change.
-Although some vendors offer upfront material information, others take longer to get back to us, which is how our suppliers’ response time can significantly affect the time it takes us to complete a quote.
+Even though each material has its own cost and lead time, many vendors hesitate to confirm material prices due to fear of change.
+Although some vendors offer upfront material information, others take longer to respond, which is how our suppliers’ response time can significantly affect the time it takes us to complete a quote.

-Finally, if you’re planning to take matters into your own hands, consider the pros and cons of supplying your own adhesive material.
+Finally, if you plan to take matters into your own hands, consider the pros and cons of supplying your adhesive material.

 STEP 3: CREATE A PROCESS

-Every part we make is custom, meaning it has a unique design and machine process
+Every part we make is custom, with a unique design and machine process.

 To create your product, our engineers must decide what that process will look like for your part based on the design measurements.
 We’ll look at your tolerances to define which production methods are possible and which make the most economic sense for you.

-Planning a process includes confirming your final materials and any support materials used on the die cut press to achieve the results you need.
+Planning a process includes confirming your final materials and any support materials used on the machine press to achieve the desired results.
 In addition, we will draw up a process diagram for our operators to follow.

 Other aspects of creating the process include defining how long it will take to set up the press, run your desired quantity, then “tear down,” A.K.A clean it up once the job is done.
 Lastly, we discuss packaging and supplying your parts for their end purpose.